transentis/bptk_py/docs/general/how-to/how_to_develop_dashboards_using_jupyter_widgets/how_to_develop_dashboards_using_jupyter_widgets.rst

 sophisticated interface dashboard for your simulation.

-This is actually quite easy, because BPTK-Py's high-level functions already utilize some very powerfull open source libraries for data management, plotting and dashboards: Pandas, Matplotlib and Jupyter Widgets.
+This is actually quite easy, because BPTK-Py's high-level functions already utilize some very powerful open source libraries for data management, plotting and dashboards: Pandas, Matplotlib and Jupyter Widgets.